RishavMz/opencodecompete/assets/README.md

     - navbar - Navbar😅
     - profile - Handles user profile viewing and updation
     - notfound - Handles 404 for unknown routes
+    - blogview - Handles viewing on an indivisual blog
+    - asnwer - Handles viewing of an indivisualquestion submittion